arhohuttunen/starter-academic/content/post/test-readability/index.md

 }
 ```

+The example is overly simple, but it showcases the issue.
 The information may be essential for the construction of a person object, but it is irrelevant to our assertion.
 We could extract the unnecessary information to a factory method.

 ```java
 @Test